New Patient Registration

 We are committed to providing you with the best level of service.
 Here are some frequently asked questions about registering to become a patient at our Practice that we hope will assist you.

 - How do I register as a new patient?
-In order to become a patient at the Alma Medical Centre, you must live within our catchment area (please see our practice boundary).
+In order to become a patient at the Winton Health Centre, you must live within our catchment area (please see our practice boundary).
 You can either come into the surgery and we will give you our ‘welcome pack’, or you can find printable registration forms online.
 We will need to see photo ID and proof of address (residency documents where applicable) before we can take you on as a patient.

 - What’s in the ‘Welcome Pack’?
 We’ll give you copies of our ‘New Patient Questionnaire’, a registration form, our Practice Booklet that tells you all about the services we offer, and various patient information leaflets to help you get the most out of NHS services.